hemamotiani/WiDS-Datathon-2025-Female-ADHD-Team3/README.md

 # WiDS Datathon 2025: AI for Female Brain Health

-### Project Overview:
-- Describe the Kaggle competition and its connection to the Break Through Tech AI Program
-- Describe the objective of the challenge
-- Explain the real-world significance of the problem and the potential impact of your work

-### Data Exploration:
-- Describe the dataset(s) used (i.e., the data provided in Kaggle + any additional sources)
-- Describe your data exploration and preprocessing approaches
-- Include at least 2-3 visualizations from your Exploratory Data Analysis

-## My:

 #### Overview
 Welcome to our GitHub repository for the WiDS Datathon 2025!
 Our team, placed together by the Break Through Tech AI Program, is participating in this global Kaggle competition to apply data science and machine learning techniques to real-world challenges in female brain health.